owiwamasa/nets-lineup-builder/README.md

 ## Installation

-1. In the backed folder, run in the terminal:
+1. In the backend folder, run in the terminal:

 ```
 npm install